EvangeliaChatz/museum_template/README.md

 ## Technologies
-The project was implemented by HTML, CSS, Javascript.
+The project was implemented by HTML, CSS, Javascript.The project is fully responsive and easy for the user to navigate.

 ![webb](https://user-images.githubusercontent.com/99615706/235981346-f05f11fe-3718-48b8-b06b-fabbacb66587.svg)
 [Website link](https://museumtemplate.netlify.app/home.html)